adityjhaa/col226/asgn2/Readme.md

 ## Assignment 2

-Consider the language of expressions with variables
+Consider the language of expressions with variables.

 E ∈ Exp ::= N ∣ T ∣ F ∣ x ∣ E1 + E2 ∣ E1 * E2 ∣ E1 ∧ E2 ∣ E1 ∨ E2 ∣ ¬E1 ∣ E1 = E2 ∣ E1 > E2
 Extend this language with other arithmetic, boolean and comparison operators and any other kind of expressions.